How To Stay Safe And Avoid Injuries When Moving

 relative or friend that is well-built and muscular helping you out, ask them to carry the

-• There will be certain items that will require two or more people for moving such as
+heavier loads since their body is more suitable for the role. - There will be certain items that will require two or more people for moving such as

 furniture or heavy electrical appliances.
 Do not try to lift these on your own.
 If you have an